suit-wg/architecture/draft-ietf-suit-architecture.md

 ~~~~
 {: #firmware-update title="First Example Flow for a Firmware Upate."}

-{{firmware-update2}} shows an example follow with the device using
+{{firmware-update2}} shows an example with the device using
 a status tracker.
-For editorial reasons the author publishing the
+Depiction of the author publishing the manifest at
-manifest at the status tracker and the firmware image at the firmware
+the status tracker and the firmware image at the firmware server would
+be the same as in {{firmware-update}}.
+So for brevity they are not shown.
-server is not shown.
-Also omitted is the secure boot process
+Also omitted is the secure boot process following the successful
-following the successful firmware update process.
+firmware update process.

 The exchange starts with the device interacting with the status
 tracker; the details of such exchange will vary with the different